huzaifa-dev78/huzaifa-demo/README.md

 # huzaifa-demo
-this is my 1st representive
+This is my 1st representive
+Muhammad Huzaifa